PHP 7.4 Features: Typed Properties, Arrow Functions, and More

 // Result: ['a', 'b', 'c', 'd', 'e', 'f']

-Spread arrays are processed at compile time, which makes them faster than array_merge() for static arrays.
-When you know the contents at write time rather than generating them dynamically, spread syntax is the more efficient choice.
+Spread arrays are processed at compile time, which makes them faster than array_merge() for static arrays where you know the contents at write time rather than generating them dynamically.

 // Faster than array_merge for static arrays